audietron171/Unofficial-LG-Theming-Template-UX9-/README.md

 <ul>
   <li>https://github.com/markbencze/Samsung_Theme_Builder_Thingy_Template</li>
 </ul>
-**WARNING:** Do not link resources (e.g "@color/exampleColor".
+__WARNING__: Do not link resources (e.g "@color/exampleColor".
 It will give an error when building but even if you add to the correct location, there is a potential to softlock your device (especially when doing to SystemUI overlays).
 I recommend to backup your device when theming for this reason.

 <h4>Setting Up</h4>
 <ul>